Estonia Permanent Residence - Information on the Available Permits

-Residence Permit in EstoniaUpdated on Tuesday 21st September 2021
+Residence Permit in EstoniaUpdated on Thursday 06th January 2022

 EU citizens wanting to establish in Estonia can stay for a period of maximum three months without the necessity of obtaining a residence permit.
 However, non-EU citizens require a residence permit in most cases according to the Estonian Alien Act.

 The temporary residence permit in Estonia

 EU citizens have the possibility to apply for a temporary residence permit with the closest local authority.
 In order to receive a temporary residence permit in Estonia, an EU citizen must submit the following documents: